 Performance, Demonstrations and Conferences

-2014 Sculpture making performance piece and soundscape collaboration, Mona Foma Music Festival, Hobart, TAS, AUS.
+2014 Sculpture-making performance and soundscape collaboration, MONA FOMA Music Festival, Hobart, TAS, AUS.

 2013 Working demonstration at Tasmanian Craft Fair, Deloraine, TAS, AUS.

-2013 Sponsored attendence at ‘International Artist Blacksmiths Festival’ Footscray, VIC, AUS.
+2013 Sponsored attendance at ‘International Artist Blacksmiths Festival’ Footscray, VIC, AUS.

-2013 Sponsored attendence and working demonstration at Steam Fest, Sheffield, TAS, AUS.
+2013 Sponsored attendance and working demonstration at Steam Fest, Sheffield, TAS, AUS.

 2013 ‘Sledgehammer’ A soundscape collaboration and demonstration at MoMA, Berriedale, Hobart, TAS, AUS.